ils94/LOTROToSpeech/Tutorial/Files/configuring_TLSET.md

 **Tip:** Try to adjust the rectangle edges a bit close to the text, but not so close.
 That way, the OCR has less area to scan.

 While in the LOTRO To Speech overlay, you can use the **OCR Result** window by pressing **Ctrl + A** to quickly preview the OCR Result and see if the text is being captured.
-The **Menu - Refresh OCR** can be used to quickly refresh the OCR data and show how is the text beind capture in real time.
+The **Menu - Refresh OCR** can be used to quickly refresh the OCR data and show how is the text being captured in real time.

 ![enter image description here](https://github.com/ils94/LOTROToSpeech/blob/master/Tutorial/Images/tutorial3.PNG?raw=true)